 -

-This is the MS-00, in a Cremona burst with an ivoroid pickguard, designed with the aid of Mark Stutman.
-This one is customized with a 1 3/4 nut.
-Beautiful sunburst.
+This is the MS-00,with a black top and firestripe pickguard, designed with the aid of Mark Stutman.
 Scalloped Adirondack spruce bracing, a bolt-on mortise and tenon neck, 2 7/32 bridge spacing, Indian rosewood fingerboard and bridge, open pore sating nitrocellulose finish, bone nut and saddle and Golden Age relic brass tuners.
 With TKL case.
 Iris says: "This mid-thirties style guitar, with its short scale, is a wonderful complement to our line of small bodied Iris."
 Here is a nice demo:

 Condition: New; Top: Sitka spruce; Back and sides: Mahogany; Neck: Mahogany; Nut: 1 3/4; Width: 14 7/8; Depth: 4 3/8; Scale: 24.75; Binding: Ivoroid; Purfling: b/w/b; Rosette: ivoroid; Orientation: Lefthanded (of course)